 \end{figure*}

 The performing phase uses the performance knowledge model learned in the previous phase to generate expressive performances.
 The input is a score file to be performed, which should not be used as training sample to prevent overfitting.
 Score features will be extracted from it using the same routine as in the learning phase.
 The SVM-HMM generation module will use the learned model and the score features to predict the performance features.
-These features will than be de-quantized back to real values using the method described previously.
-An MIDI generation module will apply those performance features onto the score to produce a expressive MIDI file.
-The MIDI file itself is already a expressive performance, in order to listen to the sound, an software synthesizer can be used to render the MIDI file into WAV or MP3 format.
+These features will then be de-quantized back to real values using the method described previously.
+A MIDI generation module will apply those performance features onto the score to produce a expressive MIDI file.
+The MIDI file itself is already an expressive performance, and to listen the sound, a software synthesizer can be used to render the MIDI file into WAV or MP3 format.

 \subsection{SVM-HMM Generation}